 She has attended artist residencies at the Banff Centre for the Arts, the International Painting Symposium in Baie-Saint-Paul,

 Quebec and the Pouch Cove Studio in Newfoundland.
 Her paintings hang in numerous public and private collections and have been

 shown in solo and group exhibitions in galleries and museums across Canada and in the US and the UK.

-Jennifer Walton's solo exhibition Fire, Water, Ice and Snow is currently on view at Abbozzo Gallery Toronto (Sept-October 2017).
+Jennifer Walton's most recent solo exhibition Microcosm was on view at Abbozzo Gallery, Toronto (November 2021).

 She holds a BFA from Mount Allison University (Sackville, New Brunswick) and an MFA from Concordia University (Montreal).

 She lives and works in Toronto and shows with Abbozzo Gallery.